Rahulkrumar/recommendation-engine/README.md

 ## 🧠 How It Works

 The system uses Neural Collaborative Filtering to learn user preferences.
 It converts user and product IDs into dense embedding vectors, then passes them through multiple neural network layers to predict compatibility scores.
 Users and products with similar embeddings get higher scores, resulting in personalized recommendations.
-The model trains on millions of user-product interactions to identify hidden patterns and relationships.
+The model is trained on large-scale user-product interaction data to identify hidden patterns and relationships.

 ---